CIDS-484-Spring-2026/CLUEper/README.md

 Round logging:
 Track which player should play a card.
-If it was you making the accusation, what cards were you shown?
+If it were you making the accusation, what cards were you shown?
 <img width="325" height="669" alt="Screenshot 2026-03-10 113555" src="https://github.com/user-attachments/assets/db7eda9d-6c91-4f0f-bf90-33ae1d537c60" />

 Optional additional notes.
-- I have yet to implement this, I did make it possible for you to overide the icon in the DetectiveNotes boxes.
+- I have yet to implement this.
+I did make it possible for you to override the icon in the DetectiveNotes boxes.

 Game reset functionality
-- No current way to save game mid progress or start a seperate game.
-(Save game might be nice if you close out of app or step-out for whatever reason.
-I'm not sure if theres much point in adding the ability to have another game seperate to current game)
+- No current way to save game mid-progress or start a separate game.
+(Save game might be nice if you close out of the app or step out for whatever reason.
+I'm not sure if there's much point in adding the ability to have another game seperate to current game.

 ________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________